peter88213/aeon2yw/docs/usage.md

 ## csv export from Aeon Timeline 2 (optional)

+*aeon2yw* also reads csv files exported by Aeon Timeline 2.

 - The csv file exported by Aeon Timeline 2 must be **comma**-separated.
 - Date format is like **1940-11-27**.